spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 >Fetch the SSL certificate from your Chef server.
 Perform this command from the directory your keys are in

 `knife ssl check`
->Verifies SSL certificates from the Chef server
+>Validates SSL certificates from the Chef server

+`file trusted_certs/chef-server.crt`
+>Displays more detail about the file type, in this case it would output `trusted_certs/chef-server.crt: PEM certificate`

 `knife client list`
 >Checks knife's client list
+---

+ `chef generate cookbook cookbook/path/cookbook-name`
+ >Generates a cookbook file.
+Path is optional, without it the cookbook will be created in the current working directory.

-`cookstyle recipe-file.rb`
+`cookstyle cookbook-file.rb`
 >Checks for proper syntax

 `chef-client --local-mode --why-run recipe-file.rb`